 "There is definitely a bit of a format war going on at present," said Paul Gray, a principal analyst and researcher at market research firm IHS.

-TV manufacturers tout three HDR formats that indicate a TV is HDR-ready:
+TV manufacturers tout several HDR formats that indicate a TV is HDR-ready:

 Ultra HD Premium: Established by the UHD Alliance, this standard is backed by dozens of companies, including movie studios and TV makers.
 It applies mainly to TVs and forthcoming 4K Blu-ray players, and sets a minimum specification for sets, which allows them to stick the iridescent Ultra HD Premium logo on the box.

 Dolby Vision: Created by the surround-sound folks, Dolby Vision lays out a set of specifications that stretch from movie production, to broadcast TV, to the televisions that can play Dolby Vision HDR material.
 In some respects, Dolby Vision sets a higher technical standard for HDR than Ultra HD Premium, although not all Dolby Vision-labeled sets meet the maximum specifications.

 HDR10: HDR10 is the same as Ultra HD Premium when it comes to playing HDR programming.
 However, HDR10, unlike Dolby, does not specify that a particular encoding system must be used for movies, so that battle in Hollywood may continue for some time.